 2.3.
-Joint probability density function based on copula functions the field of statistics and probability theory to describe the structure of dependence between random variables.
+Joint probability density function based on copula functions

+The copula function is a mathematical concept that is used in the field of statistics and probability theory to describe the structure of dependence between random variables.
 It provides a method for modeling the joint distribution of multiple variables independently of their marginal distributions.
-The copula function effectively captures the correlation or dependence between variables bv transforming their marginal distributions into uniform distributions.
+The copula function effectively captures the correlation or dependence between variables by transforming their marginal distributions into uniform distributions.
 Using the copula, it becomes possible to study and model complex dependencies that may not be adequately represented by simple correlation measures.
 Copula functions have various applications, such as being used in the fields of finance, risk management, and multivariate analysis, where understanding and modeling the dependence structure between variables is essential for accurate analysis and decision making [13-14].